Alperen-developer/Deepfake-detection-software/README.md

      - Visual heatmap creation for detected manipulations

 ## 📝 License
-  This project is licensed under the MIT License - see LICENSE file for details.
+  This project is licensed under the GPL-3.0 License - see LICENSE file for details.
   Copyright © 2025 Alperen ERKAN.
 All rights reserved.

 Permissions: